-I am a girl and I know how much men enjoy when they see girls fighting and pulling each other’s hair.
-Crying in that squeaky voice is all what we are expected out of.
+I am a girl and I know how much men enjoy it when they see girls fighting and pulling each other’s hair.
+Crying in that squeaky voice is all that we are expected out of.
 While men would do it differently, hunt in packs and beat the hell out of each other.

-All of this thanks to stereotypes.
+All of this is thanks to stereotypes.

-If you imagined that women would not wage wars then what about the handful experiences of women coming into power and mostly waging war?
+If you imagined that women would not wage wars then what about the handful of experiences of women coming into power and mostly waging war?
 Indira Gandhi, Margaret Thatcher and Golda Meir were powerful women and all of them led their countries to war.

 According to a working paper by political scientists Oeindrila Dube, of the University of Chicago, and S. P. Harish, of McGill University on studying how often European rulers went to war between 1480 and 1913, over 193 reigns, they found that states ruled by queens were 27% more likely to wage war than those ruled by kings.

 Both men and women communicate differently and encourage an exchange of ideas in their own ways.